Flea Bites Vs Bed Bug Bites. What Do I Have?

 Determining the cause of insect bites isn't always easy.
-During Spring and Summer flea and mosquito populations spike to the highest they will all year.
+During Spring and Summer flea and mosquito populations spike to the highest they will be all year.
 Outdoor activities increase the chances for flea and mosquito bites to occur.
-At the same time, during summer travel and vacationing increases and therefor so do bed bug infestations as they are spread from person to person contact, or more commonly person to hotel to person.
-If you're finding bites but don't know what's causing them here are a few helpful clues to look for.
+At the same time, summer travel and vacationing increases and therefore so do bed bug infestations as they are spread from person to person contact, or more commonly, person to hotel to person.
+If you're finding bites but don't know what's causing them, here are a few helpful clues to look for.

 PLEASE NOTE: INSECT BITES AFFECT EVERYONE'S BODY DIFFERENTLY.
 THIS GUIDE IS A TOOL TO HELP BUT MAY NOT REFLECT YOUR OWN PERSONAL EXPERIENCE OR SYMPTOMS.
 ALWAYS CONSULT A PEST CONTROL PROFESSIONAL TO INSPECT FOR BITING INSECTS IF YOU AND/OR YOUR FAMILY ARE BEING BITTEN REPEATEDLY.